Changissnz/nu_merchant_principal/README.md

 computational reference graph defined and elaborated up on in the section To Be Revered by What.

-One use of imagined values is for use as a priming factor to activate an effect of an object or a sequence of events.
+One use of imagined values is as a priming factor to activate an effect of an object or a sequence of events.
 The activated effect or event/s is the actual that emerges from an imagined value.